-Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Secu irity (cont.)
-48 Authenticate the identity of an individual before granting that individual access to Microsoft Personal or Confidential Data and ensure that the access is limited to the particular individual's scope of activity permitted to support Performance.
-Ensure that all user IDs are unique and that each has an industry standard authentication method (such as Azure Active Directory ).
-Must require the use of a Multi-Factor Authentication (MFA), such as a smart card or phone-based authenticator.
+Microsoft Supplier Data Protection Requirements Evidence of Compliance Section J: Secu rity (cont.)
+44 Authenticate the identity of an individual before granting that individual access to Microsoft Personal or Confidential Data and ensure that the access is limited to the particular individual's scope of activity permitted to support Performance.
+Ensure that all user IDs are unique and that each has an industry standard authentication method (such as Azure Active Directory).
+Must require the use of a Multi-Factor Authentication (MFA), such as a security key, phone-based authenticator or smart card.
 Documented information security program covering process for ensuring that all supplier employees' and subcontractors' access to Microsoft Personal or Confidential Data is no more or longer than necessary to support Performance.
-49 The supplier must protect all data Processed in connection with its Performance in transit across networks with encryption using Transport Layer Security (" TLS ") or Internet Protocol Security (" IPsec ").
+45 Suppliers will verify throughout the hiring and placing process, via voice and visual appearance, the employee they interviewed, hired, and placed in Microsoft is the same person.
+Address information for the employee must match their banking information and the location for any equipment shipments.
+Before beginning work, the employee must meet their primary Microsoft contact with the supplier contact who interviewed and hired the employee.
+The primary Microsoft contact is required to have regular, realtime audio and video interactions with the employee during normal business hours.
+For any shipments of equipment, the supplier will document verification that the shipment location is an actual, livable residence (ie, not a transshipment point) and matches the address the employee provided for banking services.
+46 The supplier must protect all data Processed in connection with its Performance in transit across networks with encryption using Transport Layer Security ("ILS") or Internet Protocol Security ("IPsec").
 These methods are described in the NIST 800-52 and NIST 800-57; an equivalent industry standard can also be used.
 Supplier must refuse delivery of any Microsoft Personal or Confidential Data transmitted via unencrypted means.
 The process of creating, deploying, and replacing TLS or other certificates must be defined and enforced.
-50 All supplier devices (laptops, workstations, etc.) that will access, or handle Microsoft Personal or Confidential Data must employ disk-based encryption.
-Encrypt all devices to meet BitLocker or another industry equivalent disk encryption solution for all client devices used to handle Microsoft Personal or Confidential Data.
+47 All supplier devices (laptops, workstations, etc.) that will access, or handle Microsoft Personal or Confidential Data must employ full disk encryption.
+Encryption all devices to meet BitLocker or another industry equivalent full disk encryption solution for all client devices used to handle Microsoft Personal or Confidential Data.